 Definition

 SOPR (Spent Output Profit Ratio) is an on-chain indicator that measures, for coins moved in a given period, the ratio of the price at which they were spent to the price at which they were acquired.
 Created by Renato Shirakashi, it is computed as realized value in USD divided by value at creation in USD, aggregated across all spent outputs.
-In plain terms, it answers whether the coins changing hands are, on average, being moved at a profit or a loss.
+In plain terms, it answers whether the coins changing hands are, on average, being moved at a profit or a loss — a behavioural thermometer read directly from the ledger rather than from surveys or sentiment.

 How to read the value

-A SOPR above 1 means the coins moved were, on aggregate, spent for more than they were acquired for, realizing a profit.
-A SOPR below 1 means they were moved at a loss.
-A reading of exactly 1 marks aggregate breakeven, a level that often acts as a behavioral pivot because holders are frequently reluctant to spend at a loss.
+A SOPR above 1 means the coins moved were, on aggregate, spent for more than they were acquired for — profit was realized.
+Below 1 means they moved at a loss.
+A reading of exactly 1 marks aggregate breakeven, and that level often acts as a behavioural pivot: holders are demonstrably reluctant to spend at a loss, so in optimistic conditions the metric tends to bounce off 1 from above (breakeven treated as a floor for selling), while in pessimistic conditions rallies back to 1 tend to stall (breakeven treated as an exit).
+Sustained readings below 1 indicate widespread loss realization — capitulation-flavoured behaviour that pairs naturally with miner-stress measures like miner capitulation and the hash ribbon.

 Common refinements